 I use a similar trick myself of matching my trouser and shoe shades.
-Pairing navy shoes with indigo jeans or black ankle boots with a black trouser makes my feet fade away as if by magic.
+Pairing my navy suede sneakers with indigo jeans or black ankle boots with a black trouser makes my feet fade away as if by magic.

 Be wary of white shoes though.
 Liela cautions: "just like white clothes, white shoes also make feet look bigger".

 Brighten up your shoe wardrobe by mixing colours or textures together.
 This great style trick breaks up a long foot, making it look smaller.

 If you're fed up of wearing dark footwear, "shoes with darker colours over the toe can be just as flattering, as they visually shorten the length of the foot (think Chanel Ballet Flats for inspiration)", shares Francesca.

 Joanna agrees and also finds that combining different materials in her shoe designs can work like magic.
 "Mixing different textures, e.g. patent with suede, and patterns (e.g. animal print) and combining different colours can make a huge difference too".